VIGIL: Part-Grounded Structured Reasoning for Generalizable Deepfake Detection: Introduction

-We answer this question with \textbf{VIGIL}, a part-centric structured forensic framework.
-Our key observation is that forensic reasoning over facial images is naturally \textit{part-localized}, as forgery traces concentrate in specific anatomical regions and vary across generation methods.
-This part-localized nature provides a natural basis for decoupling claims from evidence.
-Inspired by human forensic reasoning, the model first \textit{plans} which parts warrant examination based on global visual cues, then \textit{examines} each part with independently sourced region-specific evidence.
-This multi-step design also enables \textit{reasoning reversion}, where accumulated part-level evidence can overturn initially erroneous judgments during inference.
+We answer this with \textbf{VIGIL}, a part-centric structured forensic framework.
+Our key observation is that forensic reasoning over facial images is naturally \textit{part-localized}, as forgery traces concentrate in anatomical regions and vary across generation methods.
+Inspired by human forensic reasoning, VIGIL first \textit{plans} which parts warrant examination based on global visual cues, then \textit{examines} each part with independently sourced region-specific evidence.
+This design enables \textit{reasoning reversion}, where accumulated part-level evidence can overturn initially erroneous judgments during inference.

-Building upon this part-centric architecture, we introduce \textbf{Context-Aware Dynamic Signal Injection} to bridge low-level physical evidence and high-level semantic reasoning.
-Unlike prior global signal injection approaches, our mechanism aggregates frequency-domain and pixel-level features into part-level evidence embeddings.
-A stage-gated mechanism restricts this evidence to the examination stage.
-This prevents the model from mechanically selecting signal-rich parts during planning, while ensuring each examined region is supported by dedicated forensic evidence.
+Building upon this architecture, \textbf{Context-Aware Dynamic Signal Injection} bridges low-level physical evidence and high-level semantic reasoning by aggregating frequency-domain and pixel-level features into part-level evidence embeddings.
+A stage-gated mechanism restricts such evidence to the examination stage, preserving autonomous planning while supporting each examined region with dedicated forensic evidence.

-Finally, to ensure genuine evidence reasoning rather than template memorization, we propose a progressive three-stage training paradigm.
-After supervised fine-tuning on signal-semantic annotations and self-training on hard samples via rejection sampling, we apply reinforcement learning with two forensic-specific rewards.
-The \textit{part-aware reward} verifies the spatial existence of planned parts and enforces plan-evidence consistency, while the \textit{evidence-conclusion consistency reward} prevents the model from fabricating evidence to support a predetermined conclusion.
+Finally, to ensure genuine evidence reasoning rather than template memorization, we propose a progressive three-stage training paradigm: supervised fine-tuning on signal-semantic annotations, hard-sample self-training, and reinforcement learning with forensic-specific rewards for anatomical validity and evidence--conclusion coherence.

 Moreover, existing evaluation protocols lack a systematic hierarchy of generalizability levels.
 We construct \textbf{OmniFake}, a 5-Level benchmark (Sec.~\ref{sec:omnifake}) where the model, trained on only three foundational generators, is progressively tested across increasingly challenging levels---from in-domain to cross-task localized manipulations and in-the-wild social-media data, covering the latest generators such as Nano Banana and Veo~3 (Fig.~\ref{fig:omnifake}).
 Extensive experiments demonstrate that VIGIL consistently outperforms both expert detectors and concurrent MLLM-based methods across all levels.